 Recognition of revenue.
-Our revenues are composed largely of interest income on notes receivable and also include rents received on a storage warehouse.
-In accordance with ASC 805 "Business Combinations", we recognize rental revenue of acquired in place and "above-market" and "below-market" leases at their fair values over the terms of the respective leases, as applicable.
+Our revenues are composed largely of interest income on notes receivable.
+Included in discontinued operations, in accordance with ASC 805 "Business Combinations", we recognize rental revenue of acquired in-place "above-" and "below-market" leases at their fair values over the terms of the respective leases, as applicable.